-- Section 1.
-Authority.
+Section I: Authority

 The Judicial Branch shall be the Judiciary Council.
+All Judicial powers of the Student Government Association shall be vested in the Judicial Council and established as needed.

+Section II: Organization

-All Judicial powers of the Student Government Association shall be vested in the Judicial Council and established as needed. - Section 2.
-Organization.
-The Judicial Branch of the Student Government Association shall consist of the Judiciary Council and such other courts as the legislature may ordain and establish as needed. - Section 3.
-Election and Appointment of Judicial Officers.
-The Judiciary Council shall be composed of five (5) appointed voting members: - A. A Chief Justice shall be elected by the Student Body from available incumbents, if any. - B. An Associate Chief Justice and Three other Justices who should be appointed trough Interview process. - C. If the Chief Justice should vacate his/her position the Associate Chief Justice becomes the Chair of Justice and the Associate Chief Justice position is filled by appointment from the judicial body by the SGA President. - Section 4.
-Judicial Powers and Duties.
-The Judiciary Council shall have the following jurisdiction only: - A. Over cases and controversies involving question of the constitutionality of actions by governing groups, student organization, and their representatives with references to this constitution. - B. Over violation of the Student Body Constitution and Statutes. - C. Over certain conflicts between students, student groups, or organization as requested by the Vice President for Student Affairs and Enrollment Management. - D. Over determination of the quantity and quality of penalties for students or student organizations in
+The Judicial Branch of the Student Government Association shall consist of the Judiciary Council and such other courts as the legislature may ordain and establish as needed.

+Section III: Election and Appointment of Judicial Officers

+The Judiciary Council shall be composed of five (6) appointed voting members:

+- A. A Chief Justice shall be elected by the Student Body from available incumbents, if any. - B. An Associate Chief Justice, three other Justices, and a Clerk of Court who should be appointed trough Interview process. - C. If the Chief Justice should vacate his/her position the Associate Chief Justice becomes the Chair of Justice, and the Associate Chief Justice position is filled by appointment from the Judicial body by the SGA President.

+Section IV: Judicial Powers and Duties

+The Judiciary Council shall have the following jurisdiction only:

+- A. Over cases and controversies involving question of the constitutionality of actions by governing groups, student organization, and their representatives with references to this constitution. - B. Over violation of the Student Body Constitution and Statutes. - C. Over certain conflicts between students, student groups, or organization as requested by the Vice President of Student Affairs. - D. Over determination of the quantity and quality of penalties for students or student organizations in violation of legislation by the Student Senate under provisions of this constitution and the guidelines set forth by University Policy. - E. The Judiciary Council shall act as a liaison within the Student Government Association and have no voting fights with regards

-- violation of legislation by the Student Senate under provisions of this constitution and the guidelines set forth by University Policy. - E. The Judiciary Council shall act as a liaison within the Student Government Association and have no voting fights with regards to agenda matters of the executive and legislative branches of SGA except in discussion of legalities of actions of these branches. - F. To require any student governmental body to cease illegal or unconstitutional activities under this Constitution and its Statutes.
+- to agenda matters of the executive and legislative branches of SGA except in discussion of legalities of actions of these branches. - F. To require any student governmental body to cease illegal or unconstitutional activities under this Constitution and its Statutes.
 If this body does not cease this illegal or unconstitutional activity, the members of this body will be subject to Judicial Council disciplinary action. - G. To require Student Government Association governmental officers to perform their duties as required under the Constitution or its Statues. - H. Any four (4) justices may issue a temporary judicial council order that halts any specified activity for two (2) days for any SGA governmental body, officer, or any student organization.
 This order shall not be reissued.
-The council must meet within 24 hours of the issuance of its injunction or this order shall become null and void.
+The council must meet within 24 hours of the issuance of its injunction, or this order shall become null and void.

-Section 5.
-Administration - Practice and Procedure
+Section V: Administration - Practice and Procedure